openbci-archive/OpenBCI_NodeJS/README.md

 ### .on('sample', callback)

 Emitted when there is a new sample available.

+## Properties

+### connected

+A bool, true if connected to an OpenBCI board, false if not.

+### streaming

+A bool, true if streaming data from an OpenBCI board, false if not.

 ## Dev Notes
 Running
 -------
+1. `npm install -D`
-1. Plug usb module into serial port
+2. Plug usb module into serial port
-1. Turn OpenBCI device on
+3. Turn OpenBCI device on
-1. Type `npm start` into the terminal in the project directory
+4. Type `npm start` into the terminal in the project directory

 Testing
 -------
 ```
 npm test
 ```

+## Contribute to the library
+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Make changes and ensure tests all pass. (`npm test`)
+4. Commit your changes: `git commit -m 'Add some feature'`
+5. Push to the branch: `git push origin my-new-feature`
+6. Submit a pull request :D

+## License
+MIT